We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Nevertheless, some people may find that Green Chef is out of their budget and that another meal service or a weekly trip to the grocery store is more affordable.
+Nevertheless, some people may find that Green Chef is over what they planned to spend and that another meal service or a weekly trip to the grocery store is more affordable.

 As stated above, Green Chef differs from other meal kits and premade meal delivery services in several ways.